WesleyGlover/AI4Max/ReadMe.txt

 DataOrganizer.py
         This file takes the multi-book excel sheet of data and chooses specific columns to be used.
         Then saves only the data that is needed within the project as a one book excel file called df.xlsx

+Test.py
+        This file is not needed for the project.
+It was used as a temporary place to explore with the code.

 To Run: